ava-labs/avalanche-docs/docs/tooling/avalanchejs-overview.md

 <p>

 Let's say that the AvalancheJS repository was cloned.
-Suppose the one we want to run `examples/p-chain/export.ts`.
+Suppose we want to run `examples/p-chain/export.ts`.

 This creates an export transaction from P-Chain to X-Chain.